sorensoncapital/affinity-api-powershell-wrapper/README.md

 # Optionally, import .cred file to avoid prompting the user at runtime
 Import-AffinitySetting -SettingUserName username

-# Note: Typically in automated settings, Set-AffinitySetting and Export-AffinitySetting would only
+# Typically in automated settings, Set-AffinitySetting and Export-AffinitySetting would only
 # be run once for each computer / user combination.
-#

 # In interactive settings, just calling Set-AffinitySetting will collect the user's credentials
 # at runtime.

 # Finally, start scripting
 $ListEntries = Get-AffinityListEntry -ListName 'List'